jspalms/RandomBank/README.md

 - MassTransit for transactional outbox
 - Ef core for db or Marten db for event sourcing
 - Api gateway

+Make a temporal version, Make an event sourced system

 # DDD Notes